farrhood/Iranapp/README.md

 # Iranapp

-Iranapp is a photo application that allows users to share a view of Iran that is rarely seen by outsiders.
-It aims to do this by exhibiting photographs of Iran's people, landscapes, art and culture.
+Iranapp is a photo application that aims to share a view of Iran that is rarely seen by outsiders.
+By allowing its users to post and exhibit photographs of Iran's people, landscapes, art and culture, it showcases Iran's traditional openness, friendliness and beauty.

 By farrhood